Geeksltd/Olive/README.md

 #### Next steps

 Olive projects might have dependencies to each other.
 You might need to build other projects recursively to run a certain project.
 All projects have dependencies to **Olive** project; So you need to build this one first.
+Also you can run **BuildAll.bat**, which is located in the root of the project, to build all of the Olive projects.

 ### Authors